Higher education in Alberta: Campus Alberta

 Campus Alberta advocates for a learning system that is responsive and focused on the learner as well as innovative, collaborative, and accessible.
 In terms of accessibility and collaboration, the report recognizes the importance of both formal and informal learning opportunities as a way of earning credits for post-secondary education and encourages more articulation between post-secondary entities.

 Now, the Campus Alberta Planning Resource has become an annual profile of Alberta's advanced education system, published by Alberta Advanced Education and Technology.
 The latest Campus Alberta Planning Resource was published in 2014.
-It provides a common source for data on demographics, enrollment, and economic factors that impact demand for post-secondary education and the capacity of post-secondary institutions to meet this demand.
+It provides a common source for data on demographics, enrolment, and economic factors that impact demand for post-secondary education and the capacity of post-secondary institutions to meet this demand.
 This helps to ensure that Campus Alberta can respond to the needs of learners, the economy, and society in all regions across the province.

 Governance

 Ministry of Advanced Education

 The public post-secondary system is overseen by the Ministry of Advanced Education.
 The ministry's role is to provide oversight and leadership, facilitate partnerships, and work with post-secondary stakeholders.
 Credit programs are approved and administered by Alberta Innovation and Advanced Education.

 The Ministry of Advanced Education does not act in isolation but has a number of councils and boards to provide policies and guidelines.
 These include: